chainguard-images/images/images/cert-manager/README.md

     --set acmesolver.image.tag=latest \
     --set webhook.image.repository=cgr.dev/chainguard/cert-manager-webhook \
     --set webhook.image.tag=latest \
-    # --set installCRDs=true # Optional, but chart installation will fail if CRDs are missing
+    --set installCRDs=true
 ```

+> Note, if the required CRDs are not available in the cluster, the helm chart
+> will fail if the `--set installCRDs=true` arugment is omitted.

 <!--body:end-->